New Wine

 What Is God Saying?

-Wineskins were goatskins stitched together at the edges, and with time they would stiffen and lose the ability to stretch.
+Wineskins are made from goat hides stitched together at the edges, and over time, they stiffen and lose their ability to stretch.
 The new faith proclaimed and shown by Jesus would be like new wine in old skins.
-It wouldn't work!
-It will just come apart at the seams.

-Pharisees, who were the experts on religion in Jesus' day, noticed that common people were eagerly listening to Jesus' words of love and freedom.
-He was lifting their thoughts above the rigid rules of religious correctness.
-Since these burdensome laws (Mt.
-23:1-7) were their stock in trade, the Pharisees felt threatened.
-So everything Jesus said and did was under their close and constant scrutiny.
-They tried to destroy the credibility of this new Teacher who was stealing their sheep.
+Pharisees, who were religious teachers, noticed that people were eagerly listening to Jesus' words of love and freedom.
+He was lifting their thoughts above religious rules.
+So, the Pharisees constantly scrutinized everything Jesus said and did.
+They tried to discredit the new teacher, who was stealing their sheep.

 How Does This Apply To Us?

-It is important for those who have found new freedom in Christ to have hearts and minds that can stretch and hold and then give out the new.
-All of us can find our hearts becoming stiff and rigid.
-Perhaps it is even the pride of religion, the fondness of being superior to others in moral correctness.
-The Pharisee who thanked God that he was not like other men (Lk 18:9-4) is a prime example of an old wineskin which could never hold the new wine of love forgiveness and humility.
-If we are new creatures in Christ we will be able to take in, hold, and then give out to others the joy and peace that the indwelling Christ gives.
+Those who are free in Christ need to have hearts and minds that can stretch, hold, and then offer the new.
+We can all find our hearts becoming stiff and rigid.
+Perhaps it is even the pride of religion.
+The Pharisee who thanked God that he was not like other men (Lk 18:9-14) is like an old wineskin, unable to hold the new wine of love, forgiveness, and humility.
+If we are new creatures in Christ, we will be able to take in and then give out to others the joy and peace that the indwelling Christ gives.

 Pray With Me

-Lord of life, Source of joy, Ground of all hope, the giving of Yourself to me is as new wine.
-The promise that I am redeemed floods my heart with invigorating warmth.
-The assurance that I am loved tells me that I am important and that I mean something.
-As You are the Lord of all creation, be to me the Lord of the new creation.
-I pray this, holding to Your promise, ‘Behold, I make all things new.’
+Lord of life, source of joy, ground of all hope, the giving of yourself to me is as new wine.
+The promise that I am redeemed fills my heart with warmth.
+The assurance that I am loved tells me that I am important to you.
+As you are the Lord of all creation, be to me the Lord of the new creation.
+I pray this, holding to your promise, ‘Behold, I make all things new.’

-Let my body, often impulsive and undisciplined, become a fresh skin for new wine.
-Let my mind with its stubborn pride and nagging doubts become a fresh skin for new wine.
-Let my heart with its unsurrendered pockets of resistance become a fresh skin for new wine.
-Only Your recreating touch can do it, Lord.
+Let my body, often impulsive, become a fresh skin for new wine.
+Let my mind, with its pride and doubts, become a fresh skin for new wine.
+Let my heart, with its pockets of resistance, become a fresh skin for new wine.
+Only you can do it, Lord.
 Nothing is too hard for You.

 Through Jesus Christ, Lord of all creation.
 Amen.